 If you love Reuben sandwiches, you will surely love this ‘Reuben Braid.’
 Made with frozen bread dough, Swiss cheese slices, pastrami or corned beef, sauerkraut and of course the star of the sandwich, at least in our opinion, the thousand island dressing.
 A Reuben just isn’t a Reuben without thousand island dressing.
 Make your own dressing or use your favorite bottled variety.

 I love a good Reuben sandwich.
 I love everything about them.
 The sauerkraut, Swiss cheese, thousand island dressing, corned beef and the dark pumpernickel rye bread….But…(there’s always a But isn’t there)….the hubby doesn’t like dark rye bread or caraway seeds and it’s a ‘no go’ on the corned beef.
 What’s a girl to do…when I told my hubby we were having Reuben’s for dinner last night, I got ‘that look’.
 Ladies, you know what ‘look’ I’m talking about.
-It’s the same ‘look’ I often see on my grandsons face, when he doesn’t like what we’re having for dinner. 😧
+It’s the same ‘look’ I often see on my grandsons face when he doesn’t like what we’re having for dinner. 😧

 Great for St. Patty’s Day